Solsidan season 2: Plot

 Alex and Anna have just moved into a new house in Solsidan since their old house had some mold trouble.
 Alex has decided to ask Anna to marry him but as problems finding the perfect moment to pop the question.
 Anna has begun working as a masseuse again and to get some practice she offered Mickan a free massage, but Mickan forgets and Fredde has to take her place, which makes him really uncomfortable.
 When Alex finally has decided how to propose to Anna, Ove Sundbergs shows up and destroys the moment.
 Alex planned a romantic picnic by the sea with a choir showing up in the background when he asks Anna.
 But Ove refuses to leave the spot that Alex has chosen, but at the end Alex doesn't care and proposes to Anna in front of Ove and she says "yes".

 Fredde and Mickan get a nanny, Mickan isn't pleased with her because she thinks that Fredde stares at her boobs too much, and she gets a new older lady instead.
 But it seems like she and Fredde has a lot in common and are getting along a little to well so she firers her as well and hires a third nanny, a homosexual man.
 Mickan has figured out a way to save money, she buys clothes, furniture and such and then return them after she has used them.
-It drives Fredde crazy since it's he who has to spend his weekend returning all the stuff.
+It drives Fredde crazy since it is he who has to spend his weekend returning all the stuff.